Stay in touch

-The most suitable weight will depend on how heavy your other breast is, or if you have had both breasts removed you can choose the weight you feel most comfortable with.
+The most suitable weight will depend on how heavy your other breast is.
+If you have had both breasts removed, you can choose the weight you feel most comfortable with.

-A full-weight prosthesis may make you feel more balanced as it matches the weight of your other breast.
+If you’ve had a single mastectomy, a full-weight prosthesis may make you feel more balanced as it matches the weight of your other breast.
 However, if you need a large size, a lighter-weight version might be more comfortable.

 If a breast prosthesis is too light it can move around or ride up so it’s not level with the other breast.
-If this happens discuss it with the person who fitted your prosthesis as you may need to be reassessed, or get advice about wearing a different type of bra.
+If this happens discuss it with the person who fitted your prosthesis as you may need to be reassessed or get advice about wearing a different type of bra.

 Most prostheses are made from silicone, which is a soft gel-like substance.

 Foam prostheses are also available.
 A foam prosthesis is lighter and cooler.
 It may be more suitable if you’re particularly active or you may find this style more comfortable in warmer weather.

 The backing of most prostheses is made of the same material as the front.
 Some may have a different backing, such as fabric or a soft panel of gel, designed to make them more comfortable.
 Backings that can be moulded to fit an uneven chest wall are also available.
 Some prostheses have backings that allow more air flow and may be cooler.

-It’s possible to get a soft fabric cover to cover the silicone surface, although the prosthesis may not sit as well.
+You can use a soft fabric cover to fit over the silicone surface, although the prosthesis may not sit as well.
 This can prevent a rash or skin reaction developing, which might happen if you get hot and sweat behind your prosthesis.